szekrenyesi/prosotool/README.md

 ##Options

 * INPUT: The path of input directiry
 * STYLIZATION: The scale of stilization in semitones (integer).
-As langer as strong.
+The langer number results stronger stylization.
 * SMOOTHING: The scale of smoothing.
-As small as strong.
+The smaller number results stronger smoothing.
-* PITCH_EXTRACTION: The method of pitch extraction: standard (fixed parameters) or dynamic
+* PITCH_EXTRACTION: The method of pitch extraction: standard (with fixed parameters) or dynamic (speaker-depedent)
-* OPERATING_SYSTEM: windows or unix
+* OPERATING_SYSTEM: The type of running environment: windows or unix

 ##Example
 ```